Mechanism Behind the Recombination Requirement for Benign Termination of Relativistic Electron Beams

 Crucially, the nonlinear growth rates of the $2/1$ and $3/2$ TMs show distinct scaling with $\eta$.
 In the $\eta = 10^{-4}\,\mathrm{\Omega\,m}$ (non-benign) case, the $3/2$ TM grows faster than the $2/1$ TM, producing a strongly stochastic core and a weakly stochastic edge at mode-overlap.
-Following overlap, see Fig.~\ref{fig:poincare}(c), an extended stochastic region forms, allowing interior REs to immediately access field lines that intersect the wall.
+Following overlap, see Fig.~\ref{fig:poincare}(d), an extended stochastic region forms, allowing interior REs to immediately access field lines that intersect the wall.
 This sets a finite time window for further stochastization, as REs will rapidly escape the plasma once a path is made available.
 In this case, the edge stochastization remains weak throughout the simulated time window, resulting in a narrow deposition on the wall as shown later.
-In contrast, for the $\eta = 10^{-2}\,\mathrm{\Omega\,m}$ (benign) case, shown in Fig.~\ref{fig:poincare}(d), the $2/1$ TM dominates over the $3/2$ TM upon mode-overlap.
+In contrast, for the $\eta = 10^{-2}\,\mathrm{\Omega\,m}$ (benign) case, shown in Fig.~\ref{fig:poincare}(c), the $2/1$ TM dominates over the $3/2$ TM.
 This inverts the structure so that the edge becomes more stochastic than the core.
 REs from the $3/2$ region are now released into an already well stochastic edge region, providing a broad set of escape paths and increasing the wetted area.
 The weaker stochasticity at low $\eta$ is reflected by the much higher point density, as field-lines undergo many more toroidal transits before loss.
-To conclude the termination, the edge stochastic region overlaps with the $1/1$ island associated with the IK, producing global stochastization that penetrates into the core and deconfines the remaining RE population there.
-While the detailed overlap dynamics depend on the exact $q$-profile and the kinetic behavior of REs, the primary factor governing benign termination is the level of edge stochasticity at the onset of global stochasticity.
-This is set by the relative growth rates of the modes, which, due to their coupled evolution, are largely insensitive to the $q$-profile and to RE effects.
+Shortly after the TM overlap, the $3/2$ TM overlaps with the $1/1$ island associated with the IK, producing global stochastization and enabling deconfinement of the remaining REs.
+While the detailed overlap dynamics depend on the specific $q$-profile and the influence of kinetic RE effects on the MHD evolution, we identify the level of edge stochasticity at the onset of global stochasticity as the primary factor governing benign termination.
+This is determined by the relative growth rates of the modes, which, due to their coupled evolution, are largely insensitive to the $q$-profile and kinetic RE effects \cite{Helander_2007, liu2026hybrid}.